logo Rotman R solo

 Request Process

-Please submit the following to the Registrar’s Office by September 1, 2023:
+Please submit the following to the Registrarial Team by August 30, 2024:

-• Transcript or statement addressing their background in coding.
+• Transcript or statement addressing a background in coding.
 Students must have coding knowledge (some Python, some R—depending on the course).
 Those with weak skills may consider attending the MMA bootcamps.

 • Incomplete requests will not be reviewed.